-CJ229 EMERGENCY PROCEDURES (2.0 credits/24 clock hours) This course provides an introduction to basic emergency procedures; types of emergencies that criminal justice students will encounter, types of responders, types of responses, and command and planning structure for critical incidents.
-Prerequisite: None.
+CJ229 EMERGENCY PROCEDURES (2.0 credits/24 clock hours) This course provides an introduction to basic emergency procedures.
+Students will explore the various types of emergencies that responders will encounter, the types of responses, and the command and planning structure for these critical incidents.
+Students will complete and receive certification in Incident Command and Law Enforcement Procedures for Terrorism by passing the appropriate National Incident Management System (NIMS) and National Fire Academy (NFA) online courses.
+Prerequisite: None

-GE261 ENGINEERING ECONOMICS (2.0 credits/21 clock hours) An introduction to economics.
+GE261 ENGINEERING ECONOMICS (2.0 credits/21 clock hours) Introduction to microeconomics.
 Engineering projects must be designed to be technically correct as well as economically feasible.
-This course will introduce you to cost concepts and comparing project alternatives.
-Prerequisite: Engineering Technology Project.
+This course will introduce students to cost concepts and comparing project alternatives.
+Prerequisite: None

 IM109 ENGINEERING EXCEL (3.0 credits/36 clock hours) This course introduces the student to specific functions, formulas, and situations found in the Engineering field, utilizing Microsoft Excel.
 Instruction is given on intermediate and advanced processes, in Excel.
 Using appropriate software, the student will learn how to perform common calculations, as well as visually displaying interpreted data.
-Prerequisites: Microsoft Office, Algebra II (concurrently).
+Prerequisites: Microsoft Office, Applied Algebra II (concurrently).